megaspore/Hex-tessellated-geojson-us-map/README.md

-# Hex tesilate geojson from a series of Geographic coordinate in json format
+# Hex tesilate geojson from a series of Geographic coordinates in json format
 The django frame work:
 Views.py = Backend pyhthon script for the webpage
   1. Index : script for rendering the map url